Azure/iot-hub-device-update/docs/agent-reference/update-manifest-v4-schema.md

 Next, the Steps Handler will parse the Child Update Manifest and create ADUC_Workflow object (aka.
 Child Workflow Data) by combining the data from Child Update Manifest and File URLs information from the Parent Update Manifest.
 This Child Workflow Data also has a 'level' property set to '1'.

-> Note: for Update Manfiest version v4, the Child Udpate cannot contain any Reference Steps.
+> Note: for Update Manifest version v4, the Child Update cannot contain any Reference Steps.

 ## Detached Update Manifest

 To avoid deployment failure due to IoT Hub Twin Data Size Limit, any large Update Manifest will be delivered in a form of JSON data file, called 'Detached Update Manifest'.

-If an update with large content is imported into Device Update for IoT Hub, the generated Update Manifest will contain an additional payload file called `Detached Update Manifest` which contians a full data of the Update Manifest.
+If an update with large content is imported into Device Update for IoT Hub, the generated Update Manifest will contain an additional payload file called `Detached Update Manifest` which contains a full data of the Update Manifest.

 The `UpdateManifest` property in the Device or Module Twin will contains the Detached Update Manifest file information.